pombredanne/cornae/_posts/2009-02-01-dealing-with-labels.markdown

 layout: post
 category: articles
 title: Dealing with labels
-summary: As suggested in the article Form Follows Function and Achieving Thereof, every input element on a form should ideally have a label.
+summary: As suggested in the article [Form follows function and achieving thereof]({{ site.baseurl }}/articles/form-follows-functions.html), every input element on a form should ideally have a label.
 Labels give more meaning to input elements and makes them accessible.
 This article dives into dealing with labels and input fields for postal addresses on forms.
 avatar: avatar-label.png
 ---